HonzaJeMocDobrej/uPeak/README.md

 ## Requirements
 - NodeJS
 - XAMPP
-- A lot of patience during the instalation process
+- A lot of patience during the installation process xd

 ## Installation Guide
 ### Server